U2328/talks.tue.flask/README.md

 Same as normal, just be sure to use `make init_dev` to install all the development dependecies.

 ## Creating a superuser
-Simply run `make createsuperuser` and fill out the prompts.
+Simply run `make auth_createsuperuser` and fill out the prompts.

 ## Applying migrations
-Run `make upgrade` and you should be golden.
+Run `make db_upgrade` and you should be golden.

 ## I messed up how can I fix this?
 1. Don't panic